 This is a good model to use when disciplining your teenager.
 A dispassionate delivery of consequences is all that is necessary.
 Getting angry, raising your voice and taking a threatening stance not only is unnecessary, but actually jeopardizes the success of the interaction, the discipline and your relationship with your teen.
 You merely need to specify the violation, what the penalty will be (“the ticket”) and the time frame for the penalty.

-It is possible your teenager will become angry about being punished, which is fine unless he or she crosses the line (e.g., become aggressive).
+It is possible your teenager will become angry about being punished, which is fine unless he or she crosses the line (e.g., aggressive behavior).
 When children are disciplined, they are supposed to be upset.
-Discipline is an upsetting process.
+Discipline is an upsetting process for everyone, especially children.
 If they cross the line, it merely means a bigger penalty is probably in order, not that parents need to respond in kind.

 For more information on this topic, look in Raising Children without Losing Your Voice or Your Mind.